-Hoof care is an important aspect of sheep management.
+Hoof care is an extremely important aspect of sheep management.
 Hoof disease can affect the health and welfare of sheep and have a negative effect on productivity.
 Hooves

 should be regularly checked for disease and excess growth.

-soil moisture, and soil characteristics.
+soil moisture and characteristics, and nutrition.
 Sheep grazed on rocky,

 Sheep in high rainfall areas will need to have their hooves inspected

 more regularly than those on dry ground.
 Housed sheep usually require more hoof trimming than pastured animals.

 Proper footrot or foot paring shears are essential to doing